NikhilSharma0409/Pygame-Template/README.md

 # How to Install Pygame

-Got to CMD:- pip install pygame
+Go to CMD:- pip install pygame

 # Starter Template